aheald-quadball/us-quadball-rulebook/rulebook.md

 7.1.1.
 Illegally using a ball of one’s own position

 7.1.2.
-Failure to avoid a propelled quadball
+Failure to avoid a propelled Quadball

 7.1.2.
 Illegal dodgeball Interference

 7.1.3.
 Illegally failing to make a reasonable effort to avoid a ball

 7.4.1.
-Delay of Game (Also results in quadball turnover)
+Delay of Game (Also results in Quadball turnover)

 7.5.2.
 Propelling a ball with the intent of sending any ball out of bounds